 First, we can provide you with a certain amount of hours.
 To some extent, it is similar to a subscription model when users pay a specific monthly fee for a particular service.

-Suppose you have very rare requests for product improvements.
+Suppose you have sporadic requests for product improvements.
 In this case, we will recommend gathering all tasks in the backlog.
 As soon as there are enough tasks to take 80+ working hours, our development team will start working on them.

 The team needed to build a marketplace website

-Here are our development team’s main roles and responsibilities that will create a marketplace website for you.
+Here are our development team’s main roles and responsibilities to create a marketplace website for you.

 - Software Development Team Lead.
 This professional will create user stories and offer the most suitable technical solutions.
 The team lead will communicate with project managers and business analytics so that developers can focus on the tasks at hand.